nukep/famitracker-cx/README.md

 * Using the `type_t` notation on structs and not typedefs.
 * Using global state to keep document data for the Qt GUI.
 * The sound sink implementations abused inheritence, leading to many audio bugs.
-* Using C++
- * It's unfortunately needed to use Qt and the original code base.
-   Many people tolerate C++---and it gives good results---but it's frankly complicated and is hence a terrible language.
-   A language like C, given its simplicity, would have served better.

 ### If this project were attempted again
 Closer coordination with the original author (jsr) to organize the code base to